jayadipti/Prescription-Sales-Insights/README.md

 Prescription Sales Insights | SQL Project

  Project Overview

 This project performs a comprehensive analysis of synthetic pharmaceutical sales data using advanced SQL techniques.
-The dataset simulates 10,000 prescription sales records, including drugs, prescribers, pharmacies, and sales transactions.
+The dataset simulates 10,000 prescription sales records, including drugs, prescribers, pharmacies, patients, and sales transactions.

-The goal is to extract actionable insights such as top-selling drugs, prescriber behavior, pharmacy performance, and sales trends over time.
+The goal is to extract actionable insights such as top-selling drugs, prescriber behavior, pharmacy performance, patient demographics, and sales trends over time.
 This showcases expertise in SQL joins, aggregations, CTEs, and window functions on a realistic business dataset.

 Key Features & Skills Demonstrated
 - Design and creation of normalized database tables with foreign key constraints
 - Data population with 10K+ synthetic records using SQL-only methods (recursive CTEs and cross joins)
 - Complex SQL queries employing: